 How fast you can grow your portfolio will hinge on two things.
 First, on your ability to maximize your available cash while minimizing the cash needed for each deal.
 And second, on securing additional sources of financing.

-Anton Ivanov is a real estate investor and entrepreneur with a 35-unit rental portfolio spread out across four states.
-He is the founder of DealCheck—the leading real estate analysis software used by 28,000+ investors and agents to quickly analyze and compare investment properties.
+Anton Ivanov is a real estate investor and entrepreneur with a 35-unit rental portfolio across four states.
+He is the founder of DealCheck, the leading real estate analysis software used by 28,000+ investors and agents to analyze and compare investment properties quickly.